juanramirezj/raspberry__timelapse/README.md

-# This is a timelapse program based on a raspberry pi (4 in my case) and a camera
+# This is a timelapse program based on a raspberry pi (model 4 in my case) and a pi camera
 ## It takes a series of photos and after it creates a timelapse video in mp4 format.

 To run: